 \subsection{Variants of the unknown variance model}

-We've assumed that the only scale heterogeneity is driven by $\sigma_i$ in the above model, but often there may be more heteroskedasticity that should be allowed in $\epsilon_{it}$.
-Here we consider the variant where
+We have assumed that the only scale heterogeneity is driven by $\sigma_i$ in the above model, but often there may be more heteroskedasticity that should be allowed in $\epsilon_{it}$.
+Here we consider a variant where